LazyTechW/postgres-barman/README.md

 - Run buildBoth.bat (windows only) to build both images from 'barman' and 'postgres'.
 - cd examples, and run `docker-compose up -d`

+*You may check examples/test.sh to find out how to use.*

 ## Generate ssh keys

 Go to pgSshKeys and barmanSshKeys, execute: